 - Unlimited bundled plan from $89.95 a month

 Mint Telecom offers some interesting bundled internet plans, but you can probably find cheaper prices elsewhere if you look.
 Providers such as Exetel, Dodo and TPG all offer bundled calls to local and national lines as well as mobiles with unlimited data for less than $70 a month.
 While there are plenty of other providers much dearer, among the ‘cheapest of the cheap’, Mint somewhat struggles to keep up, although cheap doesn’t always mean good value.
 However, you may still find merit in Mint being on the Telstra network and offering solid customer service.

 Mint Telecom NBN Plans Compared

-- 25/5 speeds with 1.2TB data from $84.95 a month
+- 50/20 speeds with unlimited data from $79.95 a month

 Should I get a fresh Mint Telecom plan?